alibaba/graph-learn/docs/gsl_en.md

 <a name="5kq55"></a>
 ## 2.2 STEP

-STEP is the path to walk through and sample data during the query process.
-A query can have zero or more steps.
-There are two types of steps, which are path steps and sampling steps.
+`STEP` is the path to walk through and sample data during the query process.
+A query can have zero or more `STEP`s.
+There are two kinds of types of `STEP`s, the path `STEP`s and sampling `STEP`s.
 <br />
 <br />A path step describes the movement of the current object.
 For example, with `g.V()`, the cursor starts at all the vertices in the graph.
 One can move the cursor to the outgoing edges of the vertices by `outE()` and the following operations will be on these edges.
 When the operations on the outgoing edges complete, the cursor moves to the target/source vertices by `inV()`/`outV()`.